TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

   - *term_torrent* (Responses $\in$ [1, 5])
   - *cookie_id* \rightarrow keeps track of unique visitors
   - *DL_Score* (Responses $\in$ (0, 1))

+- `rf_model.rds` &#8594; Contains the Random Forest model.
+On more information on how to use it visit https://github.com/nsgLUMS/predict_DigitalLiteracy/blob/main/DL_model.rmd